Dandruff During Pregnancy: Causes, Treatment And Home Remedies

 • Changes in levels of pregnancy hormones: A reduced hepatic blood flow during pregnancy may be causing sustained levels of hormones and cholesterol in the body.
 These changes are essential for the microbes to sustain and multiply in the skin, causing dandruff.

 • Use of skin irritant products: Continuous use of skin irritants such as shampoos, oils, and conditioners may continuously irritate the scalp resulting in dryness and dandruff.
 In addition, there is a lack of evidence about the safety and side effects of various hair care products.
-Self-medication and trials of various hair care products may promote fungal infection and dandruff.
+Self-medication and trials of various hair care products may increase the risk of fungal infection, dandruff, and hair fall in pregnancy.

 Some skin products may lead to dandruff during pregnancy